 - Droopy eyelid

-- Red eyes on the side of the headache
+- Red eyes on the side of a headache

-- Swollen eyes on the side of the headache
+- Swollen eyes on the side of a headache

 - Feeling restless